Skip to main content

 Technical Analysis

 CVE-2025-43259 is a vulnerability identified in Apple macOS that allows an attacker with physical access to a locked device to view sensitive user information.
 The root cause is insufficient redaction of sensitive data displayed or accessible on the lock screen or through other system interfaces when the device is locked.
-This vulnerability does not require the attacker to authenticate or interact with the device beyond physical access, making it a direct confidentiality risk.
-The flaw was addressed by Apple through improved redaction techniques in macOS Sequoia 15.6, Sonoma 14.7.7, and Ventura 13.7.7.
-The CVSS v3.1 score is 4.6, indicating medium severity, with the vector AV:P/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N, meaning the attack requires physical access but no privileges or user interaction, impacts confidentiality significantly, and does not affect integrity or availability.
-The vulnerability is categorized under CWE-359 (Exposure of Sensitive Information Through Design Flaw).
-No known exploits have been reported in the wild, but the potential for sensitive data exposure remains a concern, especially in environments where devices may be left unattended or physically accessible to unauthorized personnel.
+This vulnerability does not require any user interaction or prior privileges, but physical possession of the device is mandatory.
+The issue was addressed by Apple through improved redaction techniques in macOS Sequoia 15.6, Sonoma 14.7.7, and Ventura 13.7.7.
+The vulnerability is classified under CWE-359, which relates to exposure of sensitive information due to improper handling or redaction.
+The CVSS v3.1 base score is 4.6, indicating medium severity, with the vector AV:P/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N, meaning the attack vector requires physical access, low attack complexity, no privileges or user interaction, unchanged scope, and high confidentiality impact without affecting integrity or availability.
+No known exploits are currently reported in the wild.
+This vulnerability primarily threatens the confidentiality of user data on locked macOS devices, potentially exposing sensitive information to unauthorized individuals who gain physical access.

 Potential Impact